-The Practical Nursing program maintains full approval status with the Pennsylvania State Board or Nursing.
+The Practical Nursing Certificate program maintains full approval status with the Pennsylvania State Board of Nursing.

 Applications are accepted from September to February 1 for the upcoming fall admission.
 Complete the online nursing application.
 When prompted, login to the myLCCC Student Portal and choose the application for the program to which you wish to apply.

 Upon successful completion of this program, graduates will be able to:

 - Integrate the concepts of person, environment, health, nursing, and basic needs to assist with the assessment, planning, implementation, and evaluation of individuals, families, and groups across the life span.

 - Understand the cultural/spiritual needs of a diverse population within a dynamic healthcare system.

 - Utilize critical thinking to implement the nursing process as a framework for the delivery of cost-effective, outcome-based nursing care to individuals, families, or groups.

 - Develop the ability to use therapeutic communication and technology to promote, restore, or maintain the health of individuals, families, or groups.

 - Recognize the need for lifelong learning and the active participation in continued professional development.

 - Demonstrate the core competencies of a graduate of practical nursing as set forth by the NLN.